neutron-project/form-bundle/Resources/doc/datetimepicker.md

-Datetimepicker
+DateTimePicker
 ==============

-This is an add-on to jQuery datepicker which adds a timepicker.
+The DateTimePicker is an add-on to jQuery datepicker widget.

 See [demo](http://trentrichardson.com/examples/timepicker/)